The revelations about grounding the human body have come to light thanks to a few curious individuals.

 **Reports not received from seven Ungrounded participants.

-Not being a scientist, Mr. Ober published his experiment in ESD, an online journal that specializes in news, technical papers, and book reviews related to the subject of electrostatics.
-His findings inspired an ongoing pursuit of formal research to prove the validity of the Earthing concept.
+Not being a scientist, Mr. Ober published his experiment in ESD, an online journal that specializes in news and technical papers related to the subject of electrostatics.